LeoVerto/node-spotify-listenbrainz/README.md

 https://listenbrainz.org/user/info

-To install required dependencies, open a command prompt and run
+To install required dependencies, open a command prompt in the containing folder and run

 `npm install`

 ---

-Now that setup is complete, you should used this command to start the server before opening Spotify.
+Now that setup is complete, you should use this command to start the server before opening Spotify.

 `node server.js`